-According to the suit filed through her attorney, John Sherman of Portsmouth, Willard began working as a manager in the corporate offices in 2015.
+According to the suit filed through her attorney, John Sherman of Sherman Law in Portsmouth, Willard began working as a manager in the corporate offices in 2015.
 She claims senior members of management regularly directed subordinate employees to drink alcohol during work hours and organized drinking activities as early as 8:30 a.m.

 “Fireball Friday” featured managers providing employees with shots as part of a game, she claims.
 A manager also brought vodka-based gummy worms to the office to be consumed during the work day, the suit said.